lunarmodules/ldoc/doc/doc.md

     -- @param[opt] two
     -- @param three
     -- @param[opt] four
-    function two (one,two,three,four)
+    function fun (one,two,three,four)
     end
-    ----> displayed as: two (one [, two], three [, four])
+    ----> displayed as: fun (one [, two], three [, four])

+A more typical Lua API would have a chain of optional arguments, like so:

+    ---- a chain of options
+    -- @param one
+    -- @param[opt] two
+    -- @param[optchain] three
+    -- @param[optchain] four
+    function fun (one,two,three,four)
+    end
+    ----> displayed as: fun (one [, two [, three [, four]]])

+This is a bit tedious to type, so the rule is that a series of 'opt' modifiers will be interpreted as 'opt','optchain'.... .
+If you want to be explicit, then do `convert_opt=true` in your `config.ld`.

-This modifier can also be used with type aliases.
-If a value is given for `opt` then LDoc can present this as the default value for this optional argument.
+If a value is given for `opt`then LDoc can present this as the default value for this optional argument.

+This modifier can also be used with typed param aliases.

     --- a function with typed args.
     -- If the Lua function has varargs, then